(ML)

 Understanding the current Honda CONNECT ecosystem

-Before shaping the new ConnectX concept, we first needed a deep understanding of Honda’s existing CONNECT ecosystem.
-Together with our collaborators, we conducted two independent studies: one in Japan and one in Western markets (U.S./EU), both using public pricing, application footprints, owner feedback, and competitive teardown.
+Before shaping the new ConnectX concept, I first needed a clear understanding of Honda’s existing CONNECT ecosystem from a competitive perspective.
+Together with our collaborators, we conducted two independent studies—one in Japan and one in Western markets (U.S./EU)—using public pricing, application footprints, owner feedback, and competitive teardown.

-The findings were clear: Honda trails leading peers on perceived value, adoption, and price realization in both markets.
-In particular, many users—especially in Western markets—perceive the current ecosystem as fragmented and providing insufficient value, resulting in a depressed price point for Honda, which is now below both incumbent OEMs (including both Japanese competitors such as Toyota and Nissan, and foreign competitors such as BMW, Volvo, etc.) and leading EV brands (such as Tesla, Rivian, BYD, X-PENG, etc.).
+The findings were consistent across regions: Honda trails leading peers on perceived value, adoption, and price realization.
+In particular, many users—especially in Western markets—perceive the current ecosystem as fragmented and providing insufficient value, resulting in a depressed price point for Honda that sits below both incumbent OEMs (including Japanese competitors such as Toyota and Nissan, and foreign competitors such as BMW and Volvo) and leading EV brands (such as Tesla, Rivian, BYD, and X-PENG).
 This value gap has become a key constraint on Honda’s growth.

 Our sentiment analysis revealed that Honda's connected service underperformed in major aspects compared to both major OEMs and EV leaders